 - Bales of straw - £32 to £132

 - Shaving bales - £22 to £76

-- Livery costs - between £80-£900 per month, depending on the type of livery and services you choose.
+These can vary between around £80 to £900 per month, depending on the type of livery and services you choose.

-When a horse reaches the end of their natural working life, or becomes unrideable, you also need to have thought about euthanasia or have a retirement plan in place.
+When a horse reaches the end of their natural working life or becomes unrideable, you need to have thought about euthanasia or have a retirement plan in place.

-Meeting the needs of elderly equines often involves specialist care so they remain comfortable through progressive diseases and ailments.
+Meeting the needs of elderly equines often involves specialist care to keep them comfortable through progressive diseases and ailments.

 If you're interested in a particular horse, get them vetted to make sure they're happy and healthy.

 A two-stage vetting will cost around £75 to check their basic health.
 A more thorough five-stage vetting can cost around £250.

 If you're happy that you can provide a horse with everything it needs, why not consider rehoming a horse from us?

 They'll come vaccinated against flu and tetanus, passported, microchipped and screened for strangles.
 They'll also have had their feet and teeth checked.